Jimmy Buffett Facts, A Parrot Head Resource

 - J.B. earned a bachelors degree in 1969 from USM.
 His major?
 History.

 - J.B. has been married twice.
 More recently to Jane in 1977 to present.
+He met her in "The Cart Room" in Key West.
 His first marriage was to Margie Wachichek from 1969-1971.

 - J.B. has three children, Savannah (1979), Sarah (1992), and Cameron (1994).